muruges95/Evachain/README.md

 AS our app grows, we plan to scale it up using the Kubernetes Cloud Service.
 We plan to containerize our application and databases, for easy scaling and automated app deployment.

 ### Intelligent Route Planning
-As more users onboard our app, more route planning is required and efficiency is the key.
+As more users onboard our app, higher volume of route planning is required and efficiency is the key.
 We plan to implement [a smarter Google Maps TSP Solver](https://github.com/dashersw/google-maps-tsp-solver) in our app.